 Homeopathy Treatment for Skin Disorders:

-The homeopathic approach for skin problems is the constitutional approach where the patient answers a list of questions, based on which the analysis and evaluation of the case is done and a proper constitutional medicine is selected.
+The homeopathic approach for skin problems is the constitutional approach where the patient answers a list of questions, based on which the analysis and evaluation of the case is done and a proper constitutional therapies is selected.
 As homeopathy believes we need to treat the man in disease and not the disease in man.
 As skin disorders are the end results of inner, emotional stress.
-Homeopathy also don’t believe in treating the skin disorders by local ointments and creams, rather it prefers the oral medicines which go deep into the system and cure from within.
+Homeopathy also don’t believe in treating the skin disorders by local ointments and creams, rather it prefers the oral therapies which go deep into the system and cure from within.
 We also have specialist for Skin Cancer Treatment.